 Chiropractic Treatment of Neck pain: Cervical spondylosis

-Sometimes referred to as “arthritis of the neck,” cervical spondylosis is an age related cause of neck pain.
+Chiropractic Treatment of Neck Pain: Cervical spondylosis is sometimes referred to as “arthritis of the neck.”
+Cervical spondylosis is an age-related cause of neck pain.

 If you answer yes to any of the following questions, then you may have cervical spondylosis.